IASIL Bibliography for 2019

 For queries, contact Chris Cusack, firstname.lastname@example.org

-- What to include: books and articles (in journals, collections of essays or conference papers, etc.) on individual Irish writers and on Irish literatures and theatre more generally.
+- What to include: books and articles (in journals, collections of essays or conference papers, etc.) on individual Irish and diasporic writers, and on Irish literatures and theatre more generally.
 For the ‘General Studies’ section, items of a general cultural nature may also be listed, e.g. on language, film, folklore, etc.

-- What not to include: historical, geographical and sociological articles and books, unless there’s a significant literary or cultural angle, nor translations of Irish literary works into other languages, unless there is an introduction and/or notes, commentary etc.
+- What not to include: history, geography, and sociology articles and books, unless there’s a significant literary or cultural angle, nor translations of Irish literary works into other languages, unless there is an introduction and/or notes, commentary etc.

-- Do not include articles listed in a previous IASIL Bibliography unless they have been reprinted in a different journal.
+- Do not include articles listed in a previous IASIL Bibliography unless they have been reprinted in another journal or book.
 In such cases, please also include previous publication details.

 - Do not include reprints of books or the publication of paperback editions, unless material has been added, such as a new introduction.
-On books in general, if you’re working from publishers’ lists, try to establish that the book actually appeared in 2018 and wasn’t postponed.
+Use the copyright date to decide whether or not to include a book.

-- If in doubt about whether any item should be listed, include it anyway, and I will make editorial decisions.
+- If in doubt about whether an item should be listed, include it anyway but highlight it, so I can make an editorial decision.

 - When compiling your list, please arrange items under the varying subsections of ‘General Studies’, where appropriate, and then under ‘Individual Authors’, rather than alphabetically throughout the whole list.
 This will make it easier for me to incorporate your items to the master list.